glciampaglia/knowledge_linker/docs/log.markdown

 Backbone terminated with only one failure (-t 24), due to an error with terminal indices.
 Inspected the results for the other jobs, and they are all empty.

+__20:06__: met with Sandro and Fil, showed results from calibration.
+It was noted that the within-class and between-class similarity is almost the same, which is difficult to reconcile with the 71% precision for the NN classifier.
+But NN does not use cosine, it uses L2, so need to re-plot the similarity histograms with L2, but no big improvements appear.
+Will compute the classification precision and recall with cosine, just to see whether things change dramatically or not.